hxfxrx/aigovernancegarden/src/site/notes/000/AI/AI Governance/Center for AI and Digital Policy/AI research independent/AI.md

 ---

-Ai is many things, but one is AI is the sociological effort to mimic ourselves into a machine obsidian://open?vault=Obsidian&file=Ai%20is%20an%20experience
+AI is many things, but one is AI is the sociological effort to mimic ourselves into a machine obsidian://open?vault=Obsidian&file=Ai%20is%20an%20experience